AKROGIS/USGS-Topo-Processing/Update_Instructions.md

    in the unzip folder for changes that might effect the scripts.
 For example adding or deleting columns in the data file.
 If there have been changes, then any of the scripts below may fail.
 If so, then the scripts will need to be updated to reflect the changes.
-In most cases, there is a `CONFIG` object at the beginning of the script that contains assumptions about the database.
-Most changes can be made per the comments in the `CONFIG` object.
+In most cases, there is a `Config` object at the beginning of the script that contains assumptions about the database.
+Most changes can be made per the comments in the `Config` object.

 5. Make the download lists

-   - Check and update the `CONFIG` object at the beginning of `WD\Tools\make_alaska_lists.py`
+   - Check and update the `Config` properties at the beginning of `WD\Tools\make_alaska_lists.py`
    - Check the file containing the date of the last processing.
-     - see `CONFIG`, but typically `Indexes\last_processing_date.txt`
+     - see `Config`, but typically `Indexes\last_processing_date.txt`
      - If this file does not exist, then it is assumed NO topo file have been previously downloaded.
    - Run `WD\Tools\make_alaska_lists.py` to create the download lists and